 But we doubled the travel time, making it equal to two hours.
 As a result, the distance traveled increased by the same factor, i.e., it became equal to 100 km.
 The ratio of one hundred kilometers to two hours is again the number 50

 The number 50 is called the coefficient of direct proportionality (or proportionality constant).
-It shows how much distance is traveled per hour.
-In this case, the coefficient plays the role of speed, because speed is the ratio of distance traveled to time.
+In this case, the coefficient is the speed of movement, because speed is the ratio of the distance traveled to time.

 Proportions can be made from directly proportional quantities.
 For example, the ratios and make a proportion:

 This attitude can be read as follows:

 Fifty kilometers refers to one hour as one hundred kilometers refers to two hours.